How to Use Anki for Language Learning: Study Tips, Benefits, Shortfalls and Beyond

 The word anki (暗記) in Japanese means “memorization,” and at its core, Anki is a flashcard app created to help people memorize information.

 So, why is this app suddenly so popular?
 Well, the answer comes down to science!

-Anki uses what’s known as a Spaced Repetition System (SRS) to help you master new information and concepts.
+Anki uses a Spaced Repetition System (SRS) to help you master new information and concepts.

 While you’re reviewing flashcards, you get to choose how “easy” or “hard” you think it is to recall the content of said flashcard.
 Based on this “easy” or “hard” assessment, the SRS algorithm determines the next time it should be reviewed.

 The “hard” cards are then reviewed more often than the “easy” cards.

-Knowing that the human brain naturally gets rid of information that’s infrequently accessed, the SRS forces the brain to retain those tough-to-recall flashcards through frequent revision.
+Knowing that the human brain naturally gets rid of information that’s not used often, SRS forces the brain to retain those tough-to-recall flashcards through frequent revision.

 This allows the information to transfer from short-term to long-term memory.